isomerpages/ura-mbsc2021/_shine-a-light/display-schedule.md

       <br>
 			<tr>
 			<br>
-<caption style="text-align:left">From 1 to 31 December, the 2-minute animation will feature hues of the respective weekly programme colours within the light choreography.</caption>
+<caption style="text-align:left"><font color="darkcyan">From 1 to 31 December, the 2-minute animation will feature hues of the respective weekly programme colours within the light choreography.</caption>
 						<br>

 <style type="text/css">